phase1geo/tke/doc/md/TKE User Guide/Themes/Option Detail Pane.md

 On the left side, is the image editor.
 To set a pixel to a given color (or make it transparent), left or right-click on a pixel to change the pixel’s display.

 The image preview is shown in the upper right-hand corner in actual size.

+Below the preview is the same image transformation panel that is available for the one-color bitmap editor.

-Below this preview are two color choosers to select the first and second colors of the image.
+Below the transformation panel are two color choosers to select the first and second colors of the image.
 With the color choosers, you can select a color via a standard color picker or use one of the swatch colors.
 Beneath the color selectors, are widgets to change the height and width of the image.

 ![](assets/Theme-Bitmap2.png "Theme Editor 2-Color Bitmap Panel")

 If you already have a BMP image in a file, you can click on the “Import BMP Data” or “Import BMP Mask” buttons will set the image’s bitmap data or bitmap mask fields to the given value.
 The mask defines which pixels are drawn and which are transparent.
 The data defines which pixels are drawn in the first (pixel set) and second (pixel clear) colors.

+Additionally, you can export the BMP data or mask information to files by clicking on the "Export BMP Data" or "Export BMP Mask" buttons and selecting a file to save to in the resulting save dialog window.

 **GIF Photo**